rmoff/rmoff-blog/content/post/antora-private-repo.md

 This gives you both the response, and the HTTP code.

-In conjunction with this you can hardcode the credentials into the `antora-playbook.yml` (**WHICH IS A REALLY BAD IDEA M'KAY**) to avoid any complications with environment variables (which we get into later), like this:
+In conjunction with this you can hardcode the credentials into the `antora-playbook.yml` (**WHICH IS A REALLY BAD IDEA M'KAY**) just for testing as this helps to avoid any complications with environment variables (which we get into later), like this:

 ```yaml
 content: